• Skip to primary navigation

 Money market accounts function in the same way as CDs.
 The main difference between money market and a CD is that you can access your funds at any time when you invest in the money market.
 In fact, money market accounts often provide investors with deposit slips, checks, and ATM cards.

 While CDs are based on the length of time you invest your money, money market accounts are based on the amount of money you have in your account.
-Moreover, this type of investment has virtually no risk, and can typically deliver a higher rate of return.
+Moreover, this type of investment is very low risk, and can typically deliver a higher rate of return.

 LendingClub